amazon-ion/ion-docs/_books/ion-1-1/src/macros/tagless_encodings.md

 ]
 ```

-Both primitive and macro-shape encodings may be used in tagless-element sequences, only the primitive encodings in the below table
+Both primitive and macro-shape encodings may be used in tagless-element sequences; only the primitive encodings in the below table
 may be used in tagless template placeholders.

 | Ion Type    | Encoding Name   | Size in bytes | Binary Encoding Tag | Encoding                                                                        |